cjfrisz/frog-plus/README.md

   * resume

-Opens the .md file for the most recently created page using the editor specified by the `EDITOR` environment variable.
+Opens the `.md` file for the most recently created page using the editor specified by the `EDITOR` environment variable.

+  * delete-draft

+Deletes the `.md` file for the most recently created page and the `.draft` symlink.

   * init